Red Warszawa

 Red Warszawa is a heavy metal band from Copenhagen, Denmark, formed in 1986 by "Lækre" Jens Mondrup and "Heavy" Henning Nymand.

 Red Warszawa's lyrics are in the Danish language and mainly concern taboo themes such as alcoholism, child abuse, prostitution, drug abuse and the like, presented in a blackly humorous and satirical fashion.
 The band's lyrics and image present the group as low-class, uneducated, crass, alcoholic and proud of it.
 The main recurring theme of the band's lyrics is low-class Danish social misery and its connected vices such as racism, alcoholism, domestic violence, drug abuse and lacking education.

 The band had a cameo in the Danish movie In China They Eat Dogs, as a heavy metal band inadvertently getting executed.

 History

 In 1986 "Lækre" Jens Mondrup and "Heavy" Henning Nymand's teacher played a song by a Polish punk band.
 They liked it and decided to play it themselves, so they started the band today known as Red Warszawa.
-Around 1990 Red Warszawa changed their music style to Heavy Metal, but they still claim they their style is Polish punk because they think it sounds much cooler.
+Around 1990 Red Warszawa changed their music style to Heavy Metal, but they still claim that their style is Polish punk because they think it sounds much cooler.

+In 2025, after 39 years, Jens decided to leave the band - all on good terms - with their last show together at Amager Dio.